-Medications can be particularly harmful to our pets interfering with oxygen flow and doing irreparable harm to the liver or kidneys.
+Medications can be a particularly household hazards for dogs interfering with oxygen flow and doing irreparable harm to the liver or kidneys.

 Never use human medication without veterinary consultation and directions for your dog.
 Some of the most toxic medications for dogs are: